Immunotherapy for Cancer: Is it Right For You?

 What Does It Cost?

-Many new treatments, including immunotherapy, are very expensive.
-Patients who are being treated through a clinical trial may have those costs covered.
+Many new treatments and treatment-related costs, including immunotherapy, can be very expensive.
+If you are being treated through a clinical trial, you may have those costs covered.
 Talk to your health care team upfront about the financial issues involved in your treatment.
-Also, talk to your health care plan before beginning treatment to find out what the cost will be.
-Many treatment centers have resources to help patients obtain insurance coverage or access programs designed to help cover costs of treatment.
+Also, talk to your insurance company before beginning treatment to find out what the cost will be.
+Many treatment centers have resources to help patients obtain insurance coverage or will help you access grant programs designed to help cover costs of treatment.

 Is a Clinical Trial Right for Me?

-Be sure to ask your health care team about clinical trials.
-Clinical trials are research studies to test new treatments or learn how to use existing treatments better.
+Be sure to ask your care team about any available clinical trials that you may be eligible for.
+Clinical trials are research studies that test new treatments or explore better ways to use existing treatments, including for different types of cancer.
+Ask about the potential benefits and risks.

 What Are Checkpoint Inhibitors?